segmentio/segment-docs/src/connections/destinations/catalog/crowdpower/index.md

 This destination is maintained by CrowdPower.
 For any issues with the destination, please [reach out to their team](mailto:support@crowdpower.io).

 > note "Note:"
 > The CrowdPower Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on March 7, 2020.
 If you are interested in joining their beta program or have any feedback to help improve the CrowdPower Destination and its documentation, please [let  their team know](mailto:support@crowdpower.io)!

 ## Getting Started